Juvenile delinquent: conduct of the trial before the juvenile court (former procedure)

 The prosecutor receives the minor with his lawyer and indicates the facts of which he is accused.
 He informs him that he is being sent to the juvenile court for trial, and informs him of the date and time of the hearing.

-The hearing shall be set in 10 free days at 2 months based on that information.
+The hearing must be set within 10 free days at 2 months based on that information.

 The minor may agree to appear before the 10-day period if his or her lawyer or parents do not object.